 3. Ask If The Treatment Resolves The Symptoms Or Underlying Cause

 Your ligaments are still stretched and longer than what they were before.
 This is even after the swelling has gone down and it is no longer painful to move.
 This leads to reduced ankle stability and proprioception, making another ankle sprain happening again that much more likely

 If your doctor or therapist packs you off after getting the swelling down, you have not addressed how to prevent an ankle sprain happening again in the near future.
 You have only treated the symptoms.

 What is needed here is to prescribe a solution to compensate for the lax ligaments such as exercises, taping, supports to treat and manage the underlying cause.

 This is seems like an obvious enough question and is usually asked.
 But often the patients ask in order to find out when they will be done with the treatment.

 You should also ask this question to collaborate what you observe with what the therapist says should be the improvement schedule, validating the diagnosis.

 If the therapist says that the swelling should go down by two treatment sessions and it has not after four, the earlier diagnosis might have to be revaluated or you simply could be slow in responding to the treatment.
 It’s just good to know.

-5) Understand what you need to do to manage or resolve the underlying causes.
 Make sure your therapist know what constraints you face.
 If you have sprained your ankle playing football, you are not likely to follow your therapist’s advice to stop playing football.
-Make sure that your therapist knows about your love of the game and that you intend to continue playing.
+Make sure that your therapist knows about your love of the game, and that you intend to continue playing.

 Your therapist can then teach you how to tape or brace your ankle before a game and train you with rigorous ankle proprioception and strengthening exercises.